MuhammedZohaib/My-Second-Brain/OOP/Java Dump.md

 # Method Overloading:
 -> Type Promotion.
-Same name for methods with different parameters or different dataypes.
+Same name for methods with different parameters or different datatypes.
 We can also use type promotion along with method overloading.
 We can also overload `main` function.